ilhan007/ui5con-app/docs/Step5_Details.md

 - `filteredProducts`: currently visibile items in the table (this will be changed a lot based on the user interactions)
 - `filterType`: the type of the filter that is currently applied to the page

-Lets now define a state to our component and add a file for styling it (Detail.css).
+Lets now define a state to our component and add a file for styling it (Detail.js).

 ```js
 import React, { Component } from "react";